Scentinal SL50 – Air Odour Monitoring Station

 Scentinal is more than just a monitoring station, it can also act as an intelligent process controller.

-There are 20 sensors available for selection from the available sensor list.
-They have been divided up into 5 easy to navigate categories which include:
+There are 20 new sensors available for selection from the available environment sensor list.
+They have been divided up into 5 easy to use and navigate categories which include:

 - Photo-Ionization Detector,